1. Security Principles

 1.10.
 Use fail-safe defaults

 Choose default settings that “fail safe”, balancing security with usability when a system goes down.
-When we get to firewalls, you will learn about default-deny polices, which start by denying all access, then allowing only those which have been explicitly permitted.
 Ensure that if the security mechanisms fail or crash, they will default to secure behavior, not to insecure behavior.

 1.11.
 Design security in from the start

-Trying to retrofit security to an existing application after it has already been spec’ed, designed, and implemented is usually a very difficult proposition.
+Trying to retrofit security to an existing application after it has already been spec’ed, designed, and implemented is usually difficult.
 At that point, you’re stuck with whatever architecture has been chosen, and you don’t have the option of decomposing the system in a way that ensures least privilege, separation of privilege, complete mediation, defense in depth, and other good properties.
 Backwards compatibility is often particularly painful, because you can be stuck with supporting the worst insecurities of all previous versions of the software.

 1.12.
 The Trusted Computing Base (TCB)